Le0-Pa1va/CTF/README.md

 - Fix the low performance bug (probably because of the lerp method)
 - Study the best way to implement the Rewind function:
   - it could be by using timeline so it will always take the same amount of time to Rewind;
-  - it could be without time ine so it will take the same amount of time that was taken in the original movement
+  - it could be without timeline so it will take the same amount of time that was taken in the original movement